rapiddweller/rapiddweller-benerator-ce/doc/using_relational_databases.md

 ## Caching Database Metadata

 On very large databases, especially when accessed remotely, database metadata retrieval may take several minutes.
-In this case, you can make use of the metaCache facility.
+In this case, you can make use of the `metaCache` facility.

 Two preconditions exist for using meta data caching: You need to

 1. configure a database repository (environment) and

-2. set metaCache to "true"
+2. set `metaCache` to `true`

 ```xml

 <database id="db2" environment="mydb" metaCache="true"/>
 ```

-On the first run, you will not observe any speedup – meta data parsing may even take longer, since the cache needs to be built up on the first run and Benerator is likely to read (much) more meta data than you absolutely need for your specific data generation.
-When done so, Benerator saves the meta data in an XML file.
+On the first run, you will not observe any speedup – metadata parsing may even take longer since the cache needs to be created on the first run and Benerator is likely to read (much) more metadata than you absolutely need for your specific data generation.
+When done so, Benerator saves the metadata in an XML file.
 On subsequent runs, Benerator notices the cache file and reads it within milliseconds.

 **Cache Invalidation**: There are several reasons that make Benerator invalidate its cache information and reload it:

 * **Execution of SQL code via `<execute>`**: Benerator is not so clever about interpreting SQL code.
-Thus it interprets any executed SQL code as a potential meta data change and invalidates the cache.
+Thus, it interprets any executed SQL code as a potential metadata change and invalidates the cache.

 * **Cache time out**: If the cache file is older than twelve hours, Benerator throws it away just in case.
 If you are sure that the database has not changed meanwhile, you can perform a 'touch' on the cache file.

-**Warning**: If you change the database structure from another client system and Benerator is configured to cache meta data, there is no way to become aware of it and the old meta data cache file is used which has become obsolete.
+**Warning**: If you change the database structure from another client system and Benerator is configured to cache metadata, there is no way to become aware of it and the old metadata cache file is used which has become obsolete.
 You need to delete the cache file manually in such cases!

 ## Executing SQL statements